2.4.3. Isolated Building CFD Model

 2.4.3.6.
 Monitoring

 The CFD simulation is typically run using millions of grids.
-Saving all the simulation data at each time step slows down the solver and takes lots of space.
+Saving all the simulation data at each time step slows down the solver and takes lots of storage space.
 Therefore, in this event, we monitor only relevant quantities (wind loads and flow fields) that will be used in the workflow.
 Under this tab, the user selects the type of wind loads to monitor which include integrated loads on the structure as well as surface pressure fluctuations at specific points on the building walls.
 Integrated loads represent the wind forces the building structure experiences.
 Two types of integrated loads are monitored, which include Base Loads and Story Loads.

 ../../../../../_images/monitoring_tab.svg